jcsyuan/Scrabble-Simulator/README.md

 # Scrabble-Simulator

-Simulates a classic game of Scrabble.
+Using Java to simulate a classic game of Scrabble.
 The simulator generates the optimal move for a player given a distinct Scrabble board using a recurisve algorithm implemented in the Optimizer class.

 Game
 - Board